Space Mission Analysis and Design (SMAD): Orbit Design with ModelCenter (Part 1 of 3)

 2. Click the Start Object ellipsis ().

-3. Select Imager () in the Select Object dialog box.
+3. Select Imager () when the Select Object dialog box opens.

 5. Click the End Object ellipsis ().